dexter-zone/dexter_core/contracts/pools/weighted_pool/README-NEW.md

 Takes either the amounts of assets to be deposited or the amount of LP tokens to be minted for a join operation and returns the following:
 - The amount of assets to be deposited
 - Amount of LP tokens to be minted based on the current pool state
 - Fee to be charged.
-It mostly applies in a non balanced pools.
-The calculations is based on the Curve's stableswap invariant
+It mostly applies when liquidity is being added in a ratio other than the pool ratio since it is equivalent to a swap and add in that scenario.
+The calculations is based on the Balancer's weighted pool calculations.

 **Additional note**: This request never fails.
 If the join operation is not possible, the response will contain the reason for failure in the `response` field.